Writing Style Guide

 Citronaut An early unofficial mascot of Florida Technological University.

-class/course titles Capitalize specific classes and those with numerals, and italicize formal course titles: Evolution of Dance, Biology II, Journalism 3100.
+class/course titles Capitalize specific classes and those with numerals: Evolution of Dance, Biology II, Journalism 3100.
 Lowercase as a general reference: dance class, biology.

 class standings Lowercase designations of sophomore, junior and senior.
-Try to avoid using freshman because it is a sexist term; use first-year student instead.
+Avoid using freshman because some consider it a sexist term; use first-year student instead.
+Also avoid upperclassman.

 Clery Act Acceptable in all references for the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, which requires colleges and universities participating in federal student-aid programs to disclose campus safety information.